Paul Andrews (scientist)

-Paul L. R. Andrews (born 1953, Worcester, England) is a British physiologist whose basic research on the mechanisms of action and efficacy of antiemetic substances contributed to development of treatments for anti-cancer chemotherapy-induced nausea and vomiting.
+Paul L. R. Andrews (born 1953) is a British physiologist whose basic research on the mechanisms of action and efficacy of antiemetic substances contributed to development of treatments for anti-cancer chemotherapy-induced nausea and vomiting.

 He also conducted research on the comparative neurophysiology of fish and octopus, partly undertaken in collaboration with J. Z. Young.

 He received the Pfizer Academic Award in 1989 for "studies which have furthered our understanding of the nervous control of gut function".

 Career

 Andrews was educated at the University of Sheffield where he obtained a B.Sc degree in physiology in 1974 followed by a Ph.D in neurophysiology in 1979 before becoming Lecturer in physiology at the University of Edinburgh in 1980.
 He was appointed Lecturer in the Department of Physiology at St. George's Hospital Medical School (now known as St George’s, University of London) in 1983, becoming a professor there in 1998.

 He is an emeritus professor in the Division of Biomedical Sciences at St George’s, University of London and senior research fellow at the Stazione Zoologica Anton Dohrn, Naples, Italy.